 - Phase 1 is when you and your therapist determine what to focus on first as the target of the therapy.
 This involves a thorough history which can be difficult for you as you discuss traumatic memories but remember you are in a safe place and in good hands.

 - Phase 2 prepares you to reduce stress during and between sessions.
 Your therapist guides you with imagery and other techniques to mitigate overwhelming emotional responses related to stress and anxiety.
 These tools will serve you well now and in the future.

 - Phases 3-6 cover the reprocessing of a target memory.
 Using bilateral eye movement or tapping, you become desensitized to the trauma until the memory remains, but all associated distress is gone.

 - Phase 7 involves keeping a record in a written or audio diary of your EMDR experiences, including feelings, new information, and anything else that may be pertinent.

 - Phase 8 is when you and your therapist confirm that the work was successful and that you are free of physical and emotional reactions to the memory.

 EMDR helps you turn memories that were like a constant assault on your well-being into a source of empowerment.

-Whether you enroll in an inpatient program, a partial hospitalization program (PHP), an intensive outpatient program (IOP), or a regular outpatient program (OP) at Mile High Recovery, EMDR therapy will be available to you as one of many evidence-based treatments.
+Whether you enroll in an inpatient program, a partial hospitalization program (PHP), an intensive outpatient program (IOP), or a regular outpatient program (OP) at Mile High Recovery Center, EMDR therapy will be available to you as one of many evidence-based treatments.